noi-techpark/odh-broker-mqtt/README.md

 This project contains configurations and tools to setup a [MQTT](https://mqtt.org/) broker with [mosquitto](https://mosquitto.org/) using [Docker](https://www.docker.com/).

-The broker allows anonymous access to a configurable topic and restricted access for a single (configurable) user to a (configurable) restricted topic.
+By default, the broker allows anonymous access to a configurable topic and restricted access for a single (configurable) user to a (configurable) restricted topic.
 Take a look at the  the [env.example](./env.example) file to see how you can configure it.

+If you want to provide a custom MQTT configuration (e.g. authentication / authorization), take a look at [Custom MQTT configuration](#custom-mqtt-configuration) section.

 ## Table of Contents